Types of Retaining Walls – All You Need to Know

 When the height of a retaining wall goes beyond 3m, we consider it as a tall retaining wall.
 In ancient eras, natural stones were the best material to create tall gravity types of retaining walls.
 With the pace of increased technical advancements, today, most of the tall retaining walls are made of reinforced concrete structures.

-In the case of Buttressed retaining walls & Counterfort retaining walls, additional support structures are created either at the front face side or within the backfill side at regular intervals.
+Buttressed retaining walls & Counterfort retaining walls, additional support structures are created either at the front face side or within the backfill side at regular intervals.

 The Anchored retaining walls have extra support by steel/metal anchors with bulging structure at the backfill side.